Testing & Targeting Feature Tags

 All domains ( Default): Capture the activity of this feature anywhere the Userpilot script is installed

-Specific domains: Capture the activity of this feature if the domain exactly matches the input string
+Specific domains: Capture the activity of this feature if the domain exactly Matches/Doesn't Match the input string on a certain domain

 Use wildcards to match dynamic domains